stackrox/collector/docs/troubleshooting.md

 The resulting profile could be processed with `pprof` to get a human-readable output with debugging symbols.

+## Benchmark CI step

+Whenever in doubt about performance implications of your changes, there is an option to run a benchmark against the PR and compare the results with the known baseline numbers.
+To do that add a "run-benchmark" label to the PR, the performance comparison will be reported via commentary to the PR with metrics for CPU utilization and memory consumption.
+Along with the median values for each resource a p-value sign will be reported, which could be interpreted as how high are the chances that the observed difference is purely due to the noise.
+The underlying mechanism is t-test, more than 80% probability it's just a noise will result in green, less than that -- in red.

+The benchmark will be conducted with two short simultaneous workloads, you can find the configuration for them inside the berserker integration test image.
+The baseline numbers are stored on GCS, and contains last 10 runs from the main branch.
+The reporting filters out distinctly different results with small median difference, to not bother without significant reasons, e.g. differences in CPU utilization less than 1% and in memory less than 10 MiB are ignored.
+Keep in mind, that false-positives are definitely possible due to the noisyness of the CI platform.

+If for development purposes it's necessary to update the baseline from a PR, not only just for the main branch, you can add "update-baseline" label.

 ## Introspection endpoints

 Another method for troubleshooting collector during development cycles is to